flybywiresim/docs/docs/dev-corner/dev-guide/contribute.md

 - Create a new branch (with a clear name of what is being changed).
 - Add changes to CHANGELOG.md with credits to yourself.
 - Commit your changes.
-- When writing commit messages make sure they are clear about what has been changed.
+- When writing commit messages, make sure they are clear about what has been changed.
 - Push the commit(s) to your fork.
 - Submit a pull request (PR) to the master branch.
 - The PR title should describe the change that has been made.
-- Follow the PR template and write as much detail as necessary for your changes and include documents/screenshots if needed.
+- Follow the PR template and write as much detail as necessary for your changes, and include documents/screenshots if needed.
 - Be prepared to answer any questions about your PR when it is reviewed for acceptance.

 **Please** keep your changes in a single PR as small as possible (relating to one issue) as this makes it easier to review and accept.
 Large PRs with a small error will prevent the entire PR from being accepted.